f4z4on/rzp/README.md

 (translated to English as the *Trade Licensing Register*).
 It is a partially public database of business subjects in the Czech Republic operated the [Ministry of Industry and Trade](http://www.mpo.cz).
-The system was originally developed by a public company [ICZ a.s.](http://www.i.cz) for the government.
+The system was originally developed by [ICZ a.s.](http://www.i.cz) for the government.

-Fun facts is that an official name of the system is actually „*Živnostenský rejstřík*“ which is one of those bizzare moments when you just don’t get what the hell are doing those people paid by you.
+Fun fact is that an official name of the system is actually „*Živnostenský rejstřík*“ which is one of those bizzare moments when you just don’t get what the hell are those people paid by you doing.
 Not to mention there are four major systems operated by different branches of the Czech government providing public information about business subjects in the country.